What are social security bend points?

 Do you want to retire early but still get as much social security as possible?

 If so, you should understand the bend points of social security.
 Most financial planners don’t even understand the bend points.
-But the long and the short of it is—not every year worked has the same payout to you in SS benefits!
+But the long and the short of it is that not every year worked has the same payout to you in SS benefits!

 What are the social security bend points, and how many years do you need to work to maximize them?

-And if you haven’t checked on the new SSA.Gov website yet, it is worth having a look.
+If you haven’t checked on the new SSA.Gov website yet, it is worth checking.
 Sign in and claim your account!

 Social Security Wage Base Impacts Bend Points